ooddle

 Caregiver companion

-What ooddle is not
+What is ooddle not?

 ooddle is a general wellness application intended for healthy lifestyle support only.
 It is not a medical device, clinical tool, or treatment of any kind.
 It is not intended to diagnose, treat, cure, or prevent any disease or medical condition. ooddle does not replace the guidance of a licensed healthcare provider.
 Distribution of this material does not constitute a clinical referral, recommendation, or medical endorsement.
 Patients with existing conditions should continue following their physician's guidance.
 Individual results may vary.